vuex-asr/vuex-asr/README.md

 * [linkedIn](https://www.linkedin.com/in/joriswenting/).
 * [contribute](https://vuex-asr.github.io/vuex-asr/helpers/contribute.html)

-## Update
-30-12-2019: overwrite local variables with store bindings!
-Documentation will be updated soon with examples.

 ## Example TodoMVC app
 For a quick overview of a full implementation of vuex-asr, take a look at the codesandbox [todo-mvc-example](https://codesandbox.io/s/template-test-tdvm7?fontsize=14&module=%2Fsrc%2FApp.vue) or visit the [git-repository](https://github.com/vuex-asr/todo-mvc-vuex-asr).